 - Sunday morning Q&A session hosted by Paul Anthony

 - Monday morning special presentation by Paul Anthony

 - All entertainment – including late night performances

 - Cookout luncheon in Tea Garden Saturday and Sunday afternoons

 - Free admission to the Richard and Jane Manoogian Mackinac Art Museum

 - No tipping within Grand Hotel

-Subject to Michigan 6% sales tax, 2% Mackinac Island assessment and a $8.50 per person baggage handling charge.
+Subject to Michigan 6% sales tax, 3% Mackinac Island assessment and an $8.50 per person baggage handling charge.
 Regular additional adult and children’s rates apply. *Dates subject to availability.

 Labor Day Jazz Weekend

 Arrive: Friday, September 4, 2020